freeCodeCamp/guide/src/pages/css/index.md

 ---
-title: CSS: Cascading Style Sheets
+title: CSS Cascading Style Sheets
 ---

-### CSS: Cascading Style Sheets
+### CSS - Cascading Style Sheets

 CSS stands for Cascading Style Sheets.
 It was first invented in 1996, and is now a standard feature of all major web browsers.